How to Calculate Sales Per Man Hour (SPMH)

 4. Track New Staff Performance.

 Sales per man hour is a popular way for managers to see how new staff are faring compared to experienced staff.
-By tracking it over time, you should be able to see an improvement as each new employee begins to work more quickly, generate more upsells, or generally become more productive and efficient.
+By tracking it over time, you should be able to see an improvement as each new employee begins to work more quickly, generate more upsells, reach target sales, or generally become more productive and efficient.

 What is the best way to track sales and cases per man hour?